Fody/Home/pages/mdsource/addin-development.source.md

 ### Target Frameworks

-This project must target `net46` for [msbuild.exe](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild) support, and `netstandard2.0` for [dotnet build](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-build) support.
+This project must target `netstandard2.0`.

 ### Output of the project